nicoloval/NEMtropy/README.md

 NEMtropy builds on the current literature on the matter, improving both in speed of convergence and in the scale of the feasible networks.
 To explore Maximum-Entropy modeling on networks, checkout [Maximum Entropy Hub](https://meh.imtlucca.it/).

-The models implemented in NEMtropy are presented in a forthcoming [paper](arxiv).
+The models implemented in NEMtropy are presented in a forthcoming [paper](https://arxiv.org/abs/2101.12625) on arXiv.
 If you use the module for your scientific research, please consider citing us:

 ```
-    bibtex snippet
+    @misc{vallarano2021fast,
+          title={Fast and scalable likelihood maximization for Exponential Random Graph Models},
+          author={Nicolò Vallarano and Matteo Bruno and Emiliano Marchese and Giuseppe Trapani and Fabio Saracco and Tiziano Squartini and Giulio Cimini and Mario Zanon},
+          year={2021},
+          eprint={2101.12625},
+          archivePrefix={arXiv},
+          primaryClass={physics.data-an}
+    }
 ```

 ## Currently Implemented Models